 I have created a detailed Guide on ‘How to be safe with some basic safety hacks’ and you must read that.

 Stay at Hostels

-Hostels help you meet other travelers and also let you enjoy a safe and luxurious stays.
+Hostels help you meet other travelers and also let you enjoy a safe and luxurious stay.
 If you are travelling to a place where there are no hostels, then please put up your queries in the travellers’ groups like Globetrotting Girls India, Backpackers & Travelers India and Backpacking and Budget Travelling India.

 Money Problem?
 Not a Problem.
 Gurudwaras and Dharmshalas would be at Your Rescue

 Most of the Jain Dharmshalas and Gurudwaras won’t deny you a stay and would also provide you with a private room at a very cheap rate (100-200 in most cases).
 And most of the Gurudwaras don’t even charge for the room.
 These places are also the safest.

 And lastly, if anything has to happen it can happen even within the four walls of your home, so just be alert enough to avoid any unwanted circumstances.